April 1, 2020

 Grounding techniques are useful when we feel distressed, overwhelmed emotionally, triggered, or mentally removed from the present moment.

-When stressed, we can get caught up negative thoughts, whether a past difficult experience or interaction or the fear of a future situation happening.
+When stressed, we can get caught up in negative thoughts, whether a past difficult experience or interaction or the fear of a future situation happening.
 Think of the last time you felt caught up in a distressing emotion.
 Your body may have felt tense, your mind may have been in the past, re-experiencing previous experiences or in the future, worrying about what’s to come.
 You might even feel afraid or uncomfortable being in your body with distressing emotions and have developed strategies to escape it such as binge eating, drinking or other addictions, sleeping, or dissociating.